innonymous/compose/README.md

 ## Quick start

+We alreay pushed Innonymous to production: https://innonymous.tk/

-Start your own version of Innonymous is as easy as 1-2-3:
+However you can start your own version of Innonymous!
+It is as easy as 1-2-3:

 1. [Install Docker and Docker Compose](https://docs.docker.com/get-docker/) if you don't have it already
     * On Mac and Windows, Docker comes with Docker Compose